AgentMC/Sao19/Translate/En/Part1.md

 Since they met for the first time, he did not change, leaving an impression of a somewhat childish person.
 As soon as Ronye saw a wide smile on his face, something tightened deep in her chest.

-Ronnie lowered her head, aspiring not to put it on the table.
+Ronye lowered her head, aspiring not to put it on the table.

 "Good morning, Kirito-senpai"